-CIRI’s executive management team has a combined total of more than 130 years working on behalf of the company and contributing to its success.
+CIRI’s executive management team has extensive experience working on behalf of CIRI shareholders and a track record of success.
 The strength of CIRI’s management is defined by the diverse experiences and skills each member brings to the team.
-The financial and legal expertise complements the team’s respect for CIRI employees, Alaska Native culture and the people, villages and tribes of the Cook Inlet region, and a respect and appreciation for CIRI employees.
+The business acumen and expertise of the team is complemented by respect for Alaska Native culture, people, villages and tribes in the Cook Inlet region, and a respect and appreciation for CIRI employees.

 Sophie Minich became CIRI’s president and chief executive officer in January 2013.
-As CIRI president and CEO, Minich is responsible for the development and implementation of the company’s corporate strategies, programs and policies and procedures.
+In this capacity, Minich is responsible for the development and implementation of the company’s corporate strategies, programs, policies and procedures.
 She oversees all the company’s business operations and is the primary contact with the company’s stakeholders.

-Daniel Mitchell oversees CIRI’s Finance and Accounting department and the Business Development department.
-He is responsible for CIRI’s financial management, its accounting and internal control systems, and the company’s budget and financial reporting matters.
-He also leads efforts to make new investments, conducts and leads due diligence for new acquisitions, and heads up the company’s tax planning and compliance programs.
+Daniel Mitchell oversees CIRI’s Finance and Accounting and Business Development departments.
+He is responsible for CIRI’s financial management, accounting and internal control systems and budget and financial reporting matters.
+He also directs efforts to make new investments, conducts and leads due diligence for new acquisitions, and heads up the company’s tax planning and compliance programs.

 Stephanie Aicher is CIRI’s lead in-house counsel, responsible for the Company’s legal and corporate compliance matters.
-Aicher joined CIRI in 2012 as associate counsel and oversaw legal matters related to real estate development projects before becoming acting general counsel in 2017.
-In 2018, Aicher assumed the position of general counsel.
+Aicher joined CIRI in 2012 as associate counsel and oversaw legal matters related to real estate development projects before assuming the position of general counsel in 2018.

 As CIRI’s corporate controller, Rhonda Oliver is responsible for the design, implementation and supervision of all accounting systems, financial reporting, financial controls, budgeting and treasury functions.
 She also ensures the internal control procedures of the company and its subsidiaries are followed.

-As CIRI’s vice president of Energy and Infrastructure, Settle is responsible for expanding investments in U.S. power infrastructure as well as in oil and gas resources by promoting responsible development on CIRI’s vast portfolio of Cook Inlet land holdings.
-She joined CIRI in 2009, leading a team that built an energy portfolio consisting of wind power, gas storage, natural gas combined-cycle power, and resource development investments in both the Cook Inlet and Nenana basins of Alaska.
-She was promoted to vice president of Energy and Infrastructure in 2019.
+As CIRI’s vice president of Energy, Land and Resources, Suzanne Settle is responsible for expanding investments in U.S. power infrastructure as well as in oil and gas resources by promoting responsible development on CIRI’s vast portfolio of Cook Inlet land holdings.
+She joined CIRI in 2009, leading a team that built an energy portfolio consisting of wind power, gas storage, natural gas combined-cycle power, and resource development investments in both the Cook Inlet and Nenana basins of Alaska .